tugapse/git-repo/Readme.md

-# git-repo-py: Python Project Automation Script
+# git-repo: Python Project Automation Script

-git-repo-py is a versatile bash script designed to streamline the setup, management, and removal of Python projects from Git repositories on your system.
+git-repo is a versatile bash script designed to streamline the setup, management, and removal of Python projects from Git repositories on your system.
 It automates common tasks like cloning, virtual environment creation, dependency installation, and creating convenient executable links.

 ## Table of Contents